Team-Uniken/api.relid.uniken.com/source/index.md

 Flag Name | Description
 --------- | -----------
-CORE_SERVICE_TYPE_PROXY (0) | When set, it specifies that the access port is that of the locally running HTTP proxy facade of the REL-ID DNA, which will transparently tunnel requests and connections to the corresponding backend enterprise service coordinate.
+PORT_TYPE_PROXY (0) | When set, it specifies that the access port is that of the locally running HTTP proxy facade of the REL-ID DNA, which will transparently tunnel requests and connections to the corresponding backend enterprise service coordinate.
 In this case, the API-client application would require to assume it is accessing the backend enterprise service via a proxy server on the specified port number.
-CORE_SERVICE_TYPE_PORTF (1) | When set, it specifies that the access port is a locally available forwarded TCP port, representing transparent connectivity to the corresponding backend enterprise service coordinate.
+PORT_TYPE_PORTF (1) | When set, it specifies that the access port is a locally available forwarded TCP port, representing transparent connectivity to the corresponding backend enterprise service coordinate.
 In this case, the API-client application would require to connect directly to this port, as if it is connecting to the backend enterprise service.

 ## Service access - Port (structure)